-Strengthen evidence for the model.
-PTAC supported the inclusion of any evidence regarding the effectiveness of the proposed model in PTAC proposals.
-When such evidence was available, Committee members assessed its strength, noting some deficiencies in available evidence for six proposed models.
-For example, PTAC observed that evidence is mixed for Dr. Antonucci's proposed model regarding how much savings can be achieved by increasing payments to primary care practices.
-In addition, for the UChicago model, PTAC noted that the savings indicated in the proposal were not supported by the HCIA evaluation, and the proposed payment model had not yet been tested.
-For LUGPA, PTAC members indicated they did not have sufficient evidence to understand where payment changes were needed to support surveillance over intervention for prostate cancer.
-PTAC indicated that evidence for the NYC DOHMH model may not be generalizable, as the proposed model had only been implemented in large, integrated health systems in New York.
-For Hopkins/Stanford, PTAC cited evidence indicating that the proposed model can improve functional status, but noted that the effect on costs is unclear.
+Strengthen evidence for the proposed model.
+PTAC supported the inclusion of any evidence regarding the effectiveness of the proposed model.
+When such evidence was available, Committee members assessed its strength, noting some deficiencies in available evidence for nine proposed models.
+For example, PTAC said that the ACAAI proposal likely overestimated potential savings by basing calculations on observational studies of effectiveness in younger asthma patients.

+For Dr. Antonucci's proposed model, PTAC observed that evidence is mixed regarding how much savings can be achieved by increasing payments to primary care practices.
+In addition, for the UChicago proposed model, PTAC noted that the savings indicated in the proposal were not supported by the HCIA evaluation, and the proposed payment model had not yet been tested.
+For LUGPA, Committee members indicated they did not have sufficient evidence to understand where payment changes were needed to support surveillance over intervention for prostate cancer.
+PTAC indicated that evidence for the NYC DOHMH proposed model may not be generalizable, as the proposed model had only been implemented in large, integrated health systems in New York.

+For Hopkins/Stanford, PTAC cited evidence indicating that the proposed model can improve functional status but noted that the effect on costs is unclear.
+Committee members commented that the UMass proposed model did not provide sufficient evidence to demonstrate the ability of the model to achieve the desired objectives.
 Finally, PTAC indicated that it is unclear how many Medicare beneficiaries could benefit from the UNMHSC proposed model.